Robrowno/rock-paper-scissors/README.md

 ## Bugs and Issues
 I had several issues with this project.
 And thanks to some keen-eyed people who helped me troubleshoot and gave me a walkthrough on debugging, I was able to get past them.

-The first issue I had was that when I was trying to create a function for getting a result back from the computer, I was always getting a draw when I console.log'd the result.
+- The first issue I had was that when I was trying to create a function for getting a result back from the computer, I was always getting a draw when I console.log'd the result.
 Turned out I wasn't specific enough in my targeting.
 I needed to use ".innerHTML" sooner than I thought in my code as before I found that out it was targetting a whole div.

-I also had issues with getting the username to display correctly when entered in the input field.
+- I also had issues with getting the username to display correctly when entered in the input field.
 It was pointed out to me that I should use ".value" in my code and "||" to default back to the standard 'User' placeholder if nothing is written in the input field.

-I put the debugger to good use when trying to see why my modals weren't being targetted as expected.
+- I put the debugger to good use when trying to see why my modals weren't being targetted as expected.
 Through getting to 10 points in-game and setting break points on the correct lines of code, I was able to work out why some elements weren't being targetted correctly and work on fixing it.
 I was suggested the idea of making the modal-outer transparent as a way to get around the issue of not being able to find a reliable way to 'stop' the game whilst the modal appears.

-Early on, the win/lose/draw banner wasn't displaying as I had intended through my css styling.
+- Early on, the win/lose/draw banner wasn't displaying as I had intended through my css styling.
 I found out it was because I needed to set the style.display to 'block' in my js file for it to be interpretted as I wanted it to.

-When I moved my 404 files in to their own dedicated folder, my 404 file stopped loaded when I tested it and defaulted back to the standard github 404 error.
+- When I moved my 404 files in to their own dedicated folder, my 404 file stopped loaded when I tested it and defaulted back to the standard github 404 error.
 I moved the 404 files back in to main section of the directory and this seemed to rectify the issue.

+- In my README file, the live link to my website didn't seem to be working at first, despite the url being correct.
+This was pointed out to me by user Rhiannon McNulty on Slack.
+I tried putting "https://" before the url link to see if that made a difference and it did!

 ---
 ## Peer reviews

+For peer review, I firstly submitted my project to the peer-code-review channel on the C.I Slack community room.
+I had some good feedback about the running of the game, only some style change advice to take onboard and a keen user who save my live link wasn't working properly.

+I also sent a live link to a few good friends on Slack who kindly took the time to check out the game and give feedback.
+Same as above, everything worked great with them but they recommended some style changes.

+Finally, I submitted my project to a London-based code institute community whatsapp group for review and advice from them.

 ---
 ## Deployment